sighupio/fury-getting-started/fury-on-eks/README.md

 Each `kustomization.yaml`:

 - references the modules downloaded in the previous section
-- patches the upstream modules (e.g. `patches/opensearch-resources.yml` limits the resources requested by opensearch)
+- patches the upstream modules (e.g. `patches/opensearch-resources.yml` limits the resources requested by OpenSearch)
 - deploys some additional custom resources (e.g. `resources/ingress.yml`)

 Install the modules: